amitruck-ltd/docs/source/includes/_authentication.md

 }
 ```

-On a preffered client navigate to the Login request with url [https://dev.api.amitruck.co/v2/auth/user/change-password/](https://dev.api.amitruck.co/v2/auth/user/change-password/).
+On a preffered client navigate to the Login endpoint with url [https://dev.api.amitruck.co/v2/auth/user/change-password/](https://dev.api.amitruck.co/v2/auth/user/change-password/).
 The following are the request and response payload in JSON format.
 This endpoint require to be authenticated and the password of the authenticaded user will be updated.

 Item | Value
 ---------- | -------